openbsd/src/gnu/llvm/clang/docs/LanguageExtensions.rst

 For example, ``0b10000110`` rotated left by 11 becomes ``0b00110100``.
 The shift value is treated as an unsigned amount modulo the size of the arguments.
 Both arguments and the result have the bitwidth specified by the name of the builtin.
+These builtins can be used within constant expressions.

 ``__builtin_rotateright``
 -------------------------